 There’s no guarantee that art will stand the test of time—even if it’s a masterpiece.
 Over the centuries, even paintings by greats like Leonardo da Vinci have been lost to history, their existence evidenced only by references to them in written records.
-A new book called The Museum of Lost Art explores some of the priceless art that has disappeared since ancient times.
+The Museum of Lost Art explores some of the priceless art that has disappeared since ancient times.
 “Many of humanity’s greatest artworks have been lost to theft, vandalism, iconoclasm, misfortune, and willful or inadvertent destruction,” author Noah Charney, an art historian who specializes in art crime, writes.
 “Our understanding of art is skewed, inevitably, towards works that can be seen, that have outlived the numberless dangers that can befall a work of art that is often as brittle as a piece of paper.”

 Below are just a few examples of art that has been lost, and some that has been found again.

 This engraving shows the Colossus of Rhodes, one of the Seven Wonders of the Ancient World, in what was likely its original location near the entrance to the Mandraki harbor on the Greek island of Rhodes.
 The massive bronze statue by Chares of Lindos was completed in 280 BCE.
 Depicting the god Helios, it was around a third of the height of the Statue of Liberty and stood atop a 49-foot-high marble plinth.
 Just 54 years after it was erected, the Colossus was destroyed in an earthquake that caused it to break apart at the knees and crash backward.
-While the broken statue lay where it had fallen for centuries, becoming a tourist destination in its own right, the bronze was melted down by an invading army in 653 CE, leaving us with only drawings of what it might have looked like.
+While the broken statue lay where it had fallen for centuries, becoming a tourist destination in its own right, the bronze was melted down by an invading army in 653 CE, leaving us with only drawings of what it might have looked like, including the one above.

 In some instances, the lost paintings created by master artists hundreds of years ago may have been even more famous during their time than the works that survived.
 “It is easy to forget that works we associate with great artists were not necessarily their greatest, most influential creations; often they are just the ones that happen to have survived, winning the historical roll of the dice,” Charney writes.

 Such is the case with Rogier van der Weyden, one of the most influential painters in 15th century Flanders.
-His most famous paintings, four large works on the theme of justice, were lost to a massive 17th century fire that destroyed much of Brussels during the Nine Years' War.
-The only record we have left of the paintings is from written descriptions from those who came to visit the works, and this tapestry the artist made a decade after the original works is the closest visual evidence we have of what they looked like.
-"Rogier is now best known for his Deposition, but during his lifetime, his Justice Cycle was his monument," Charney writes.
-"One wonders what different, maybe greater, influence the Justice Cycle might have had, had fortune allowed it to act as a point of pilgrimage for artists for centuries more."
+His most famous paintings, four large works on the theme of justice, were lost to a massive 17th century fire that destroyed much of Brussels during the Nine Years’ War.
+The only record we have left of the paintings is from written descriptions from those who came to visit the works, and a tapestry the artist made a decade after the original works is the closest visual evidence we have of what they looked like.
+“Rogier is now best known for his Deposition, but during his lifetime, his Justice Cycle was his monument,” Charney writes.
+“One wonders what different, maybe greater, influence the Justice Cycle might have had, had fortune allowed it to act as a point of pilgrimage for artists for centuries more.”

 A huge amount of art disappears during wartime, whether because of looting or because the works become collateral damage in conflict.
 Russia’s Amber Room was subject to both.
 In the 18th century, Empress Elizabeth of Russia installed numerous wall panels made from thinly sliced amber veneer, a gift from the king of Prussia to the Russian tsar 27 years earlier, in a room in her winter palace.
 Over the years, she and her descendants expanded and redecorated the bejeweled room, ultimately installing 13,000 pounds of amber on the walls.
 It became known as the Eighth Wonder of the World.
 But it wouldn’t survive the 20th century.